Marcus-Adair/reformco_coding_challenge/README.md

 Note: This defintely has room for imporovement and polishing, this was my first go at using GSAP, which is an awesome package!

+Basically all of the HTML and CSS was written by hand.
+I used GSAP Docs, AI (ChatGPT), and [this youtube video](https://www.youtube.com/watch?v=AW1yfBKRMKc&t=203s) to learn and implement the page.
+I'm excited to learn more about GSAP!

+### Future Work

+- Optimize for mobile & different browsers, register colors as vars instead of hardcoding hex colors, smoother transitions/better centering for CardScrolle, adjust ease values and more to make look like video more, integrate more fonts that just 'soehne-buch.woff2', and more.

 ## Setup

 1. Clone the repo: